zemendaniel/groupchat/README.md

 1. Download GroupChat-win-x64.exe (64 bit) from Releases.
 2. Double‑click to run.
 3. Windows Defender will think the app is a virus, but it's not.
 Just click 'More Info' and 'Run Anyway'
 4. Windows will ask you to allow the app through your firewall.
 Click 'Allow Access'.
+But if you click cancel (because you don't have admin privileges) the app should still work as expected.
+(Sometimes only after you have also sent a message.)

 ### Linux
 1. Download GroupChat-linux-x64 from Releases.